-"Put very simply, our membership of it@cork Skillnet makes our training budget go further."
+"Put very simply, joining it@cork Skillnet has made our training budget go further."

 Michael Logue, HR Director at 8 West Consulting

 - Limited resources to organise and co-ordinate relevant training

 - Graduates not commercially ready for client projects